CityOfLosAngeles/dot-planner/README.md

 ### Loading Data

-To load data from `./db/projects.js` file, create a new file in the `db/` directory called `load.js` and populate with the following code:
+_Note: This file seems to be already in the repository to this step can be skipped._

-__Note: This file seems to be already in the repository to this step can be skipped.__
+_To load data from `./db/projects.js` file, create a new file in the `db/` directory called `load.js` and populate with the following code:_

 ```
 var models = require('../models/');